Seven Wonders of the Ancient World

-The Seven Wonders of the Ancient World, also known as the Seven Wonders of the World or simply the Seven Wonders, is a list of seven notable structures present during classical antiquity.
-The first known list of seven wonders dates back to the 2nd–1st century BC.
+The Seven Wonders of the Ancient World, also known as the Seven Wonders of the World or simply the Seven Wonders, is a list of seven notable structures present during classical antiquity, first established in the 1572 publication Octo Mundi Miracula using a combination of historical sources.

-While the entries have varied over the centuries, the seven traditional wonders are the Great Pyramid of Giza, the Colossus of Rhodes, the Lighthouse of Alexandria, the Mausoleum at Halicarnassus, the Temple of Artemis, the Statue of Zeus at Olympia, and the Hanging Gardens of Babylon.
+The seven traditional wonders established by the Octo Mundi Miracula are the Great Pyramid of Giza, the Colossus of Rhodes, the Lighthouse of Alexandria, the Mausoleum at Halicarnassus, the Temple of Artemis, the Statue of Zeus at Olympia, and the Hanging Gardens of Babylon.
 Using modern-day countries, two of the wonders were located in Greece, two in Turkey, two in Egypt, and one in Iraq.
-Of the seven wonders, only the Pyramid of Giza, which is also by far the oldest of the wonders, still remains standing, with the others being destroyed over the centuries.
+Of the seven wonders, only the Pyramid of Giza, which is also by far the oldest of the wonders, remains standing, while the others have been destroyed over the centuries.
+Remains exist from the Lighthouse, Temple of Artemis and the Mausoleum – either in situ or in museums.
 There is scholarly debate over the exact nature of the Hanging Gardens, and there is doubt as to whether they existed at all.

+All known ancient and classical lists of wonders differ from the Octo Mundi Miracula version.
+The first known list of seven wonders dates back to the 2nd–1st century BC; at least 8 full lists and 10 partial lists are known.
+Three other wonders appear more than twice across these lists: the Walls of Babylon, the Palace of Cyrus the Great, and the Pergamon Altar.

 Background

 Alexander the Great's conquest of much of the western world in the 4th century BC gave Hellenistic travellers access to the civilizations of the Egyptians, Persians, and Babylonians.
 Impressed and captivated by the landmarks and marvels of the various lands, these travellers began to list what they saw to remember them.

 Instead of "wonders", the ancient Greeks spoke of "theamata" (θεάματα), which means "sights", in other words "things to be seen" (Τὰ ἑπτὰ θεάματα τῆς οἰκουμένης [γῆς] Tà heptà theámata tēs oikoumenēs [gēs]).
 Later, the word for "wonder" ("thaumata" θαύματα, "wonders") was used.
-Hence, the list was meant to be the Ancient World's counterpart of a travel guidebook.
+Hence, the list was meant to be the ancient world's counterpart of a travel guidebook.